TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 During the instantiation, variables `e1` and `e2` are replaced with the terms they are bound to.
 You can extend `desugar` to replace the different unary and binary expressions in the abstract syntax tree with a uniform representation of these expressions.
-Define a rewrite rule `desugar` for every unary or binary operator, which transforms the original expression into a uniform representation.
+Define a rewrite rule `desugar` in `trans/analysis/desugar.str` for every unary or binary operator, which transforms the original expression into a uniform representation.

 #### Editor Integration

 To test your transformation, you need to define a builder.
 This is done similar to the builder for pretty-printing.
-Add the following rewrite rule:
+Add the following rewrite rule to `trans/editor/builders.str`:

     editor-desugar:
       (selected, position, ast, path, project-path) -> (filename, text)